cloudx-labs/posts/posts/octavio-luna/Elasticsearch:-A-Powerful-Search-Engine-for-Backend-Engineers.md

 Setting up Elasticsearch is a relatively simple process.
 The first step is to download and install the Elasticsearch distribution for your platform.
 You can find the download links on the [Elasticsearch website](https://www.elastic.co/downloads/elasticsearch).

-Once you have installed Elasticsearch, you need to start the Elasticsearch service.
+Once you have installed it, you need to start the Elasticsearch service.
 On Linux and macOS, you can do this by running the following command:

 ```
 sudo service elasticsearch start